dwainetrain/minderva/README.md

 - ~~It should provide the correct language to synthesize~~
 - ~~It should save the location of the audio file to the card entry~~
 - ~~It should appear in card review~~
-- It should have a play button in the table
-- It should have an options to regenerate audio in the edit screen
 - ~~It should only allow audio generation of supported voice languages~~
 - ~~The onUpdate function version should be removed from functions~~